dotnet/EntityFramework.Docs/entity-framework/core/managing-schemas/scaffolding.md

 ## What doesn't work

 Not everything about a model can be represented using a database schema.
-For example, information about **inheritance hierarchies**, **owned types**, and **table splitting** are not present in the database schema.
+For example, information about [**inheritance hierarchies**](../modeling/inheritance.md), [**owned types**](../modeling/owned-entities.md), and [**table splitting**](../modeling/table-splitting.md) are not present in the database schema.
 Because of this, these constructs will never be reverse engineered.

 In addition, **some column types** may not be supported by the EF Core provider.
 These columns won't be included in the model.

-EF Core requires every entity type to have a key.
-Tables, however, aren't required to specify a primary key. **Tables without a primary key** are currently not reverse engineered.

-You can define **concurrency tokens** in an EF Core model to prevent two users from updating the same entity at the same time.
+You can define [**concurrency tokens**](../modeling/concurrency.md), in an EF Core model to prevent two users from updating the same entity at the same time.
 Some databases have a special type to represent this type of column (for example, rowversion in SQL Server) in which case we can reverse engineer this information; however, other concurrency tokens will not be reverse engineered.

 ## Customizing the model